 How long after the wedding/session will we have to wait until we see the images?

-Proofing galleries are posted within 6 weeks of your wedding date and 4 weeks of your portrait date.
+Proofing galleries are posted within 6 weeks of your wedding date and an ordering session is scheduled 7-10 days after your portrait date.

 Do we get the copyright to the images?

 Copyright can get a little tricky.
 If you are asking if you have the right to reproduce the images, make prints and enlargements, books, cards and share them on social media, you absolutely do with all wedding packages and with the purchase of a digital package for your portrait session!
 The copyright however, is always retained by me, as they are my photographs and I am at liberty to use them for advertising, self-promotion, etc. If you require a release to make prints, one can be provided.